 TusenFryd is perhaps Norway's most famous traditional amusement park, and caters to both families with children and the adrenaline-hungry visitors.
 Rollercoasters and over 30 different rides and games of all sorts are on offer, as are over 20 different restaurants as well as a water park and a special play park for the smallest children.

-According to the survey, around 71% of all Norwegians have previously taken part in TusenFryd's delights and services, making it a destination not to be missed for foreign visitors either.
+According to the survey, around 71 percent of all Norwegians have previously taken part in TusenFryd's delights and services, making it an attraction not to be missed for foreign visitors either.

 You don't have to be a pilgrim to visit Norway's biggest pilgrim destination.
-Allegedly built where Saint Olav was buried in 1030 AD, the Nidarosdomen Cathedral is today one of Norway's most popular tourist attractions and has been visited by 70% of all Norwegians.
+Allegedly built where Saint Olav was buried in 1030 AD, the Nidarosdomen cathedral is today one of Norway's most popular tourist attractions and has been visited by 70 percent of all Norwegians.

 5) Holmenkollen and the Ski Museum